 What are the consequences of teaching The Diary of Anne Frank in a classroom in Gaza?

 7PM Location TBA

-Guidelines for playwrights regarding unsolicited manuscripts
+Guidelines for playwrights regarding the submission of unsolicited manuscripts

 Silverthorne Theater Company (STC) is the resident theatre company at Hawks & Reed in downtown Greenfield, MA, and our mission is “to present adventurous thought-provoking theatrical experiences, including productions of new and classic work, for audiences of all kinds and diverse populations” (for full mission statement: https://silverthornetheater.org/mission/).

 We welcome new scripts and have produced several new plays in our six years of existence, but we have some very real limitations.
 Please read our guidelines and requirements thoroughly before submitting your play.